compsy/u-can-act/README.md

 `q.open_duration` | Time before a measurement is closed.
 If the user does not fill in the questionnaire before this time, an empty response remains in the database.
 `q.period` | Time between measurements.
 `q.open_from_offset` | What offset to apply before opening the protocol.
+`q.open_from_day` | By default `open_from_offset` offsets from the moment when the users logs in for the first time.
+This option can override that start moment.
+See the measurement model for more information.
 `q.stop_measurement` | If `true` this will end the protocol after user completes `q`.
 This overrides `p.duration`.
 This can be useful in diary studies where users receive reminders when new measurements are available.

 ## Importing new students and mentors